Red Sox rebound for 5-4 win, Yanks' 2nd loss in 19 games | New Country 923

 TRAINER’S ROOM

 Red Sox: RHP Tyler Thornburg, coming back from surgery last June 16 to correct thoracic outlet syndrome, made his fifth minor league rehab appearance.
 He gave up two runs and two hits while getting two outs for Double-A Portland.
-He will join the Red Sox in Toronto on Friday for a bullpen session, then return to the minors. … Slumping OF Jackie Bradley Jr. (.173) was not in the starting lineup for the second straight day and might not play Friday.
+He will join the Red Sox in Toronto on Friday for a bullpen session. … OF Jackie Bradley Jr. (.173) was not in the starting lineup for the second straight day and might not play Friday.

 Yankees: 1B Greg Bird (right ankle surgery on March 27) played five innings in his first rehab game for Class A Tampa and was 0 for 3 with two flyouts and an RBI grounder. … OF Billy McKinney (left shoulder sprain on March 31) played seven innings in left field during his first rehab appearance for the Tarpons and went 0 for 1 with a groundout and two walks.